gitmachtl/scripts/cardano/testnet/README.md

   It generally depends on the Policy-Type (made by the script 10) if you can burn unlimited Tokens or if you are Time-Limited so a fixed Value of Tokens exists and there will never be less.

 &nbsp;<br>
 * **12a_genAssetMeta.sh:** is used to generate and sign the special JSON format which is used to register your Token Metadata on the Token-Registry-Server.
-This script needs the tool **cardano-metadata-submitter** from IOHK (https://github.com/input-output-hk/cardano-metadata-submitter).
+This script needs the tool **token-metadata-creator** from IOHK (https://github.com/input-output-hk/offchain-metadata-tools).
 I uploaded a version of it into the scripts directory so you have a faster start.
   <br>```./12a_genAssetMeta.sh <PolicyName.AssetName>```

   ```./12a_genAssetMeta.sh mypolicy.SUPERTOKEN```<br>this will generate the MetadataRegistration-JSON for the SUPERTOKEN and policy 'mypolicy'